Unit XI. Healing

 denied, repressed or overlooked.” – Frances Vaughan

-Healing lies in the understanding on a very deep level that we are all One.
+Healing lies in the understanding on a very deep level that we are all

+with Spirit.
 All of the mystical traditions insist on this.
-As long as we are wounded

-or feel ourselves to be victims of life and/or love, we are not whole.
+As long as we are wounded or feel ourselves to be victims of life and/or

-So a good part of the journey involves recovering bits and pieces of soul
+love, we are not whole.
+So a good part of the journey involves recovering

-that were lost or repressed along the way.
-Essential to this quest is
+bits and pieces of soul that were lost or repressed along the way.

-love if I am wounded or if I have been betrayed, raped or otherwise abused
+But, you may say, how can I love if I am wounded or if I have been betrayed,

-in my lifetime.
-I have withdrawn from love, so I can no longer be hurt.
+raped or otherwise abused in my lifetime.
+I have withdrawn from love,

-How can I forgive those who destroyed parts of my soul through their insensitivity,
+parts of my soul through their insensitivity, neglect, abuse or ignorance?

-neglect, abuse or ignorance?
-How can I love God if I cannot even love
+How can I love God if I cannot even love my neighbor?
+These are good

-there is still work to do.
+questions and, if you are still asking them, there is still work to do.

 “I will seek that which was lost and bring